SEMRush offers three general pricing structure catered to different audiences and needs. These are the pro, guru, and business plan respectively.

 - Business plan is for agencies, e-commerce projects and businesses with extensive web presence

 However, everyone has different needs.
 That’s why it’s important that you choose the right plan suited for your needs.
-The main difference among the plans are access to certain functionalities and limitations.
+The main difference among the plans is access to certain functionalities and limitations.

 But this may be different for yours.
 Here are some of the questions or criteria you should think of when choosing the plan to suit your needs.

-Key Points to Look At When Choosing an SEMRush Subscription Plan
+Key Questions to Ask When Choosing an SEMRush Subscription Plan

 Instead of describing what the limits are for each individual too, which would be rehashing this page, I’ll focus on several use cases that might apply to you.